Someone Did a Shit So Bad On a British Airways Plane That It Had to Turn Around and Come Back Again

 Hertsmere Tory councillor Abhishek Sachdev—who has clearly not heard the “he who smelt it, dealt it” directive—happened to be on the flight, and, as well as tweeting his response (“Insane!
 Our BA flight to Dubai returned back to Heathrow because of a smelly poo in the toilet!
 15hrs until next flight… #britishairways”) also spoke to the Daily Mail about the ordeal.
 Again: imagine making a smell so bad a Tory councillor talks to a national paper about it.

-“He said it was liquid faecal excrement.
+“He said it was liquid fecal excrement.
 Those are the words he used.”

 Two things: